 Five things your cyber insurance may not cover

-But, with nearly 19,000 records being lost or stolen every five minutes and numbers just increasing, any technology-reliant company needs to invest in cyber insurance.
+But, with nearly 19,000 records being lost or stolen every five minutes and numbers increasing, any technology-reliant company needs to invest in cyber insurance.
 A cyber insurance policy transfers the risk should you be the victim of an attack.
 It covers the costs of recovery and crisis management.
 This could include investigations, legal costs and fines, data recovery and repairing any damaged kit.
 In addition, with GDPR coming into force next month, it will become mandatory to notify the ICO and data subjects of any breach.
-This can be incredibly costly but a robust cyber insurance policy should cover this.
+This can be incredibly costly but a robust cyber insurance policy should cover it.

 A policy may not cover third-party service providers